 Morphine (Morphgesic SR, MXL, Zomorph, MST, Sevredol, Oramorph)

-This page tells you about the painkilling drug morphine and its side effects.
+This page tells you about the painkilling drug morphine, different ways of taking it, and its side effects.
 You can read about

 You may feel drowsy when you first start taking morphine or if the dose is increased.
 If the drowsiness lasts more than a couple of days talk to your doctor or nurse.
 Don’t just stop taking morphine – you are likely to need to slowly reduce the amount you take.
 Always talk to your doctor or specialist nurse before you change your dose.